finbourne/drive-sdk-csharp-preview/sdk/docs/FilesApi.md

 > StorageObject UpdateFileMetadata (string id, UpdateFile updateFile)

-[EXPERIMENTAL] Updates metadata for a file in Drive.
+[BETA] Updates metadata for a file in Drive.

 ### Example